“Moving money forward“ Money Forward

 ③Nomination and Compensation Committee

-The Company has established the Nomination and Compensation Committee as a voluntary body in order to strengthen the independence, objectivity, and accountability of the Board of Directors’ functions and to further enhance the Group’s corporate governance system by ensuring the transparency and objectivity of the nomination of Directors and the evaluation and decision-making processes related to compensation, etc. for Directors and Group Executive Officers.
+The Company has established the Nomination and Compensation Committee as a voluntary body in order to strengthen the independence, objectivity, and accountability of the Board of Directors’ functions and to further enhance the Group’s corporate governance system by ensuring the transparency and objectivity of the nomination of Directors and the evaluation and decision-making processes related to compensation, etc. for Directors and Executive Officers.

 The Nomination and Compensation Committee consists of at least three Directors appointed by a resolution of the Board of Directors, and External Directors shall comprise the majority of the Nomination and Compensation Committee.